 At St Oswald’s we use the new National Curriculum for Mathematics (2014) as the basis of our mathematics programme.
 We are committed to ensuring that pupils achieve their full potential, we strive to guide them to mastery in the key concepts of mathematics, appropriate for their age group.
-We will work hard to uncover any gaps in understanding which could become barriers to learning, as they move through education.
-Pupils who grasp concepts rapidly will be challenged with rich and sophisticated problems before any acceleration through new content.
-Those who are not sufficiently fluent with earlier material will consolidate their understanding, including through additional practice, before moving on.#
+We work hard to uncover any gaps in understanding which could become barriers to learning, as they move through education.
+All pupils will be appropriately challenged linked to each new mathematical concept they learn.

-In KS2 we use the Success@Arithmetic programme with small groups of children to boost progress.
+In KS2 we use the Success@Arithmetic programme with small groups of children to boost children’s understanding and progress.

 Our pupils should: